Speaker: Jana Bašnáková

 Affiliations: National Center for Rehabilitative Auditory Research, Portland and OHSU

 Abstract: Modern consumer electronics have progressed to the point where auditory and visual stimuli can be controlled and presented as carefully in the field as has traditionally been done in the laboratory.
 Furthermore, the costs of this equipment is a fraction of what specialized laboratory equipment would cost.
 This talk will describe the Portable Automated Rapid Test (PART) system, which is free software that runs on easily obtainable hardware and can present experimental tests that measure psychoacoustical performance as accurately as any laboratory system currently in use.
 Currently implemented tests of binaural sensitivity, spectral, temporal, and spectrotemporal modulation detection, and spatial release from masking will be described.
 Performance estimates for these tests collected on listeners who vary substantially in age and hearing ability will be shown to be as accurate as those from published laboratory measures of the same tests and similar listener groups.
-Implications of the vailability of such measures for increasing the rigor, reproducibility, and efficiency of clinical testing will be discussed.
+Implications of the

 Speaker: Andrej Kráľ